Connect a marketing app to Shopify

 - You understand how apps fit into Shopify and the different ways of distributing your app.

-- You've created an app that uses Shopify CLI 3.0 or higher, or you've migrated your existing app so that it's compatible with Shopify CLI 3.0 or higher.
+- You've created an app that uses Shopify CLI 3.0 or higher.

 - Your app can make authenticated requests to the GraphQL Admin API.

 write_marketing_eventsaccess scope.
 For more information on requesting access scopes when your app is installed, refer to Getting started with OAuth.